willdurand/BazingaJsTranslationBundle/UPGRADE.md

 From 1.x to 2.0
 ===============

+* The package name has been rename from `willdurand/expose-translation-bundle` to `willdurand/js-translation-bundle`.

 * This bundle now requires Symfony `2.3` and above.

 * The bundle has been renamed from `BazingaExposeTranslationBundle` to